Hksona123/Personal_Expense_Tracker/README.md

 DB_NAME=expense_tracker
 JWT_SECRET=your_jwt_secret

-Run migrations & seed database:
+4. Run migrations & seed database:
 npx sequelize db:migrate
 npx sequelize db:seed:all

-Start the backend server:
+5. Start the backend server:
 npm run dev

-The API backend will run on: http://localhost:5000
+The backend API will run at http://localhost:5000

-Frontend
+### Frontend

-Navigate to the frontend folder:
+1. Navigate to the frontend folder:

 cd frontend

-Install dependencies:
+2. Install dependencies:

 npm install

-Start the frontend:
+3. Start the frontend:

 npm start

-The frontend will run on: http://localhost:3000
+The frontend will run at http://localhost:3000

-Technologies Used
+## Technologies Used
-Technology	Purpose
+### Technology	Purpose
 React.js	Frontend library for building interactive UIs and SPA.
 Tailwind CSS	Utility-first CSS framework for styling and responsiveness.
 Axios	HTTP client for frontend-backend communication.